-A Director who resigns or is removed will be prohibited from participating in any matters related to the Board thereafter.
+A Director who resigns or is removed will relinquish any positions on the Board, including Chair of a committee, membership in committee(s), service as an AAVC Trustee.

 SEC.
-6. INDEMNIFICATION AND INSURANCE.
+9. INDEMNIFICATION AND INSURANCE.

-Vassar College shall indemnify all Directors against expenses or damages incurred in connection with the defense of any action, suit, or proceeding in which that person is made a party by reason of being or having been a Director, except in relation to matters as to which that person shall have been adjudged to be liable for gross negligence or misconduct in the performance of a duty.
-Vassar College shall maintain both general liability insurance and directors and officers liability insurance for the activities of the Association, including those of regional clubs (see Article X).
+Vassar College will indemnify all Directors against expenses or damages incurred in connection with the defense of any action, suit, or proceeding in which that person is made a party by reason of being or having been a Director, as long as that Director was acting in good faith within the scope of their role/duty to the College.
+This indemnification will not extend to actions that constitute engaging in fraud, for personal benefit, or purposefully acting against the interests of the College.
+Vassar College will maintain both general liability insurance and directors and officers’ liability insurance or its equivalent in the form of educator’s liability insurance for the activities of the Association, including those of official regional clubs.

 ARTICLE V. OFFICERS